nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 33: October 29, 2024
+- Started working on Module 1/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
+- Completed Chapter 3 of OReilly Course Bootstrap 5 From Scratch

 ### Day 32: October 28, 2024

 - Completed 4 hours of the first part of the O'Reilly Learning course TCP/IP Dive with Wire Shark
-- Working on Module 4/4 in Course 1 [Introduction to Fronend Development]/9 [Meta Front-End Specialization]
+- Completed Module 4/4 in Course 1 [Introduction to Fronend Development]/9 [Meta Front-End Specialization]

 ### Day 31: October 27, 2024